The Whole Truth and Nothing But the Truth: Faithful and Controllable Dialogue Response Generation with Dataflow Transduction and Constrained Decoding: Dataflow Transduction

 \section{Dataflow Transduction}

 Given a dataflow graph $G$ (\eg \cref{fig:pull}a) rooted at a node $v_\texttt{root}$ (the return value of the program represented by the dataflow graph), our task is to generate a string that describes $v_\texttt{root}$ and its provenance.
 To achieve this, we propose a new formal framework for generation based on \textbf{dataflow transduction}.
-At a high level, the formalism uses declarative rules that describe how to transform a dataflow graph into a graph-specific grammar (specifically a \textbf{quasi-synchronous context-free grammar}, or QCFG) that defines the space of allowed responses.
+At a high level, the formalism uses declarative rules that describe how to transform a dataflow graph into a small graph-specific grammar (specifically a \textbf{quasi-synchronous context-free grammar}, or QCFG) that defines the space of allowed responses.
 These rules walk along the graph, introduce new computations (dataflow subgraphs) as needed, and add rules to the grammar.

-Formally, a dataflow transducer $\mathcal{S}$ is defined by a 4-tuple $(\mathcal{T}, \Sigma, \mathcal{R}, t_\texttt{start})$ where $\mathcal{T}$ is a set of nonterminal symbols,\footnote{ In practice, nonterminal types often correspond to syntactic categories such as \texttt{NP} (noun phrase) or to semantic categories such as \texttt{EVENT}.
-This is up to the designer.} $\Sigma$ is the set of terminal symbols (word types), $\mathcal{R}$ is a set of dataflow transduction rules (see \cref{ssec:generation_rule}), and $t_\texttt{start}$ is the start nonterminal.
-When applied to $G$ the dataflow transducer expands the graph, yielding a new graph $\bar{G}$, and produces a QCFG.
+Formally, a dataflow transducer $\mathcal{S}$ is defined by a 4-tuple $(\mathcal{T}, \Sigma, \mathcal{R}, t_\texttt{start})$ where $\mathcal{T}$ is a set of nonterminal types,\footnote{ In practice, nonterminal types might correspond to dialogue acts, syntactic categories, semantic categories, etc. This is up to the system designer.} $\Sigma$ is the set of terminals (word types), $\mathcal{R}$ is a set of dataflow transduction rules (see \cref{ssec:generation_rule}), and $t_\texttt{start} \in \mathcal{T}$ is the start nonterminal.
+When applied to $G$, the dataflow transducer produces a QCFG.
+As a side effect, it may extend the graph with new computations.
+We use $\bar{G}$ to denote the extended graph.